 Go supports concurrency and overpowers Rust in this factor.
 Go’s concurrency model enables developers to deploy workloads across several CPU cores, making Go an efficient language.

 In situations where you are running a web server handling API requests, Go’s goroutines allows you to run each request as a subprocess.
 This process significantly maximizes the efficiency, as it offloads tasks to all the available CPU cores.

-In contrast, to support concurrency, Rust only has a native await/sync syntax.
+In contrast, to support, Rust concurrency only has a native await/sync syntax.
 Thus, while Rust guarantees memory safety, the developers prefer Go when it comes to concurrency.

 #3 Memory Safety

-Both Go and Rust prioritizes memory safety.
+Both Go and Rust prioritize memory safety.
 But for performance reasons, Go has a possibility of data races.
 As seen in the last point, Rust’s main key takeaway and advantage is that it offers memory safety.
 To enable memory-safe concurrency, Rust takes type safety.
 Rust’s strict compiler checks every memory address you refer to and every variable you use.
-This feature informs you in case of any undefined behaviour and avoids any data race conditions at their best.
+This feature informs you in case of any undefined behaviour and avoids any data race condition at their best.